fengkx/NodeRSSBot/README.md

 Another telegram RSSBot in Node.js

-A RSSBot in telegram similar to [https://github.com/iovxw/rssbot/](https://github.com/iovxw/rssbot/).
+An RSSBot in telegram similar to [https://github.com/iovxw/rssbot/](https://github.com/iovxw/rssbot/).
 But this time in Node.js.

 # Support version